alexmrbarreira/hydro_effects_lensing_data_statistics/README.md

 - The files compute_cov_g.py and compute_cov_ssc_limber.py compute the 2-point function covariance (which is a 4-point function).
 It includes the two most important contributions: the Gaussian (cov_g) and the super-sample covariance (cov_ssc) terms.

-- The folder lookup_tables/ contains tables with 3D power spectra, and N-body simulation response function data used in the calculation.
+- The folder lookup_tables/ contains tables with 3D power spectra, and N-body simulation data used in the calculation.

 - The folder plots/ contains the plotting scripts.